 Brian Petrone is a highly respected orthopedic Physician Assistant at the Boston Sports Medicine and Research Institute.
 Assisting Dr. Thomas Gill, Brian helps to provide leading, cutting edge medical care in the evaluation, treatment and rehabilitation of athletic injuries.
 Brian attended Springfield College where he received his physician assistant degree.
-Brian has served as the physician assistant for the New England Patriots and Boston Bruins and currently holds that position with the Boston Cannons and Boston Breakers.
+Brian has served as the physician assistant for the New England Patriots and Boston Bruins and currently holds that position with the Boston Cannons.
 As a clinician within the Steward Health Care Network, at Newton Wellesley Hospital, and New England Baptist Hospital, Brian is a familiar face in the Sports Medicine profession.

-In conjunction with the oversight of Dr. Tom Gill, Brian will ensure the SP plan of action is orchestrated and executed as quickly and safely as possible.
 Utilizing Brian’s affiliations with Boston’s most prestigious hospitals and sports teams, SP athletes can be assured that no medical resource is more than a phone-call away.
 Brian is a nationally registered paramedic and remains an active lecturer for physician assistant and paramedic programs.
 In addition to seeing patients and assisting with surgery, Brian continues to work with local teams in developing emergency management training.
 He currently coaches lacrosse, and still plays in a local men’s league.